-- 1. All shorts, skirts, and dresses must be no shorter than the vertical length of a standard student ID from the top of the knee when the student is standing straight up). - 2.
+- 1. All shorts, skirts, and dresses must be within the length of a standard student ID above the knee when the student is standing straight. - 2.
 The straps of a student's top should be at least three flat fingers across. - 3.
 Leggings do not substitute for pants.
-Tops worn with leggings must be no shorter than the vertical length of a standard student ID from the top of the knee when the student is standing straight up).
+Tops worn with leggings must be within the length of a standard student ID above the knee when the student is standing straight.